GET READY TO VOTE

 -

-Ohioans can keep tabs on their absentee ballot online to make sure it shows up on time and your vote gets counted.
+Ohioans can keep tabs on their absentee ballot online to make sure it shows up on time, and their vote gets counted.
 Click here to track your mail-in ballot.

 -